loglabs/mltrace/docs/source/index.rst

 We are actively working on the following:

+- Component input and output monitoring
+- Stateful testing (i.e., being able to use historical component inputs outputs in testing and monitoring)
 - API to log from any type of file, not just a Python file
 - Prometheus integrations to monitor component output distributions
 - Support for finer-grained lineage (at the record level)